 Peru has made significant progress in recognizing the land and forest rights of Indigenous Peoples through laws—but limited progress implementing the titling of collective rights on the ground.
 Throughout Peru, indigenous communities have insecure land tenure and their lands and forests are threatened by tourism, mining, illegal logging, and infrastructure projects.
 These threats have resulted in decades of violent conflict.

 Fifty-seven percent of Peru’s territory is forest, and much of that land is indigenous territory.
+According to the Interethnic Association for the Development of the Peruvian Rainforest (AIDESEP), more than 20 million hectares of the Peruvian Amazon claimed by Indigenous Peoples remain untitled.
+Lack of clear title increases the risk of deforestation and the loss of their forests, which provide vital carbon storage and are key to combatting climate change.
 Indigenous Peoples and local communities are the proven best stewards of the Amazon rainforest.
 Peer-reviewed research shows that titling community lands in the Peruvian Amazon led to an immediate and significant reduction in deforestation.